punlx/css-ctrl-handler/README.md

 ## Usage

-1. Make sure you have a `styledwind.theme.ts` file in your project root (or somewhere discoverable by the extension).
+1. Make sure you have a `ctrl.theme.ts` file in your project root (or somewhere discoverable by the extension).
 For example:

    ```ts
    export const palette = theme.palette([